Supreme Court rules ex-presidents have broad immunity, dimming chance of a pre-election Trump trial

 “Under our constitutional structure of separated powers, the nature of presidential power entitles a former president to absolute immunity from criminal prosecution for actions within his conclusive and preclusive constitutional authority," Chief Justice John Roberts wrote for the court.
 “And he is entitled to at least presumptive immunity from prosecution for all his official acts.
 There is no immunity for unofficial acts.”

-“Today’s decision to grant former presidents criminal immunity reshapes the institution of the presidency.
-It makes a mockery of the principle, foundational to our Constitution and system of government, that no man is above the law,” Justice Sonia Sotomayor wrote in a scathing dissent.
+In a scathing dissent she read from in the courtroom, Justice Sonia Sotomayor said, “Because our Constitution does not shield a former President from answering for criminal and treasonous acts, I dissent.”
+Sotomayor said the decision "makes a mockery of the principle, foundational to our Constitution and system of government, that no man is above the law."

-Sotomayor, who read a summary of her dissent aloud in the courtroom, said the protection afforded presidents by the court "is just as bad as it sounds, and it is baseless.”
+The protection afforded presidents by the court, she said, "is just as bad as it sounds, and it is baseless.”

-Trump posted on his social media network shortly after the decision was released: “BIG WIN FOR OUR CONSTITUTION AND DEMOCRACY.
+Trump posted in all capital letters on his social media network shortly after the decision was released: “BIG WIN FOR OUR CONSTITUTION AND DEMOCRACY.
 PROUD TO BE AN AMERICAN!”

 Smith’s office declined to comment on the ruling.